 Some vegan recipes call for making your own cashew sour cream.
 Unless you already have it in your refrigerator, I wouldn't bother with making it.
 Vegan Borscht tastes absolutely delicious on its own.

-Vegan Borscht should be stored in an airtight container or the same pot where it was cooked in the refrigerator.
-Properly stored it will keep fresh for 4-5 days.
+Refrigerate: After enjoying a bowl of this delicious borscht recipe, store the leftovers in an airtight container or in the same pot you cooked it in.
+Keep it in the refrigerator, where it will stay fresh for 4-5 days.

-Reheat in a microwave or simmer in a sauce pot until it's heated through.
+Reheat Instructions: When you're ready for another serving, you can reheat the soup in a microwave or simmer it in a pot until it's heated through.

 Similar Recipes